BalajiHarinath/BalajiHarinath/README.md

 ### Hi there 👋

-I am currently working as a software engineer at Moog also learning web development at [neogCamp](https://neog.camp/).
+I am currently working as a software engineer at Moog and also learning web development at [neogCamp](https://neog.camp/).
-I am exploring web development and have made few projects to keep building the learning curve.
+I am exploring web development and have made few projects to strengthen my learning.

 - 😄 Pronouns: He/Him